 Which means that most players will play every day, to their physical and financial health and society’s benefit.

-Our patented Democratic Sport System can fairly calculate and compare the scores of different sized teams [or “tribes”] to determine the winners.
+Our patented Everyone Sport Competition System can fairly calculate and compare the scores of different sized teams [or “tribes”] to determine the winners.

 So, we will still have winners and losers, but – unlike our present system – EVERYONE will be able to play and meaningfully contribute every match and every day.